G2Jose/WatchStocks/README.md

 # WatchStocks
 A simple Apple Watch OS 2 application that keeps track of your stocks portfolio &amp; displays amounts gained or lost in a day.
 The app also includes a complication that shows this data right on the watch face.
+All data is obtained from the open source API at (https://github.com/willedflipper66/StocksAPI

 ##What works